Rotifer/tk/perl_tk/tk_lesson_001.md

 __"For Button press callbacks, callback handlers always receive no arguments (other than an automatic self, for bound methods); any state information required by the callback handler must be provided in other ways—as global variables, class instance attributes, extra arguments provided by an indirection layer, and so on.
 "__

+__"Although tkinter invokes command callbacks with no arguments, such a lambda can be used to provide an indirect anonymous function that wraps the real handler call and passes along information that existed when the GUI was first constructed."__

 ### Note on application development

 The GUI discussed here actually does something useful besides show-casing some general GUI techniques.
 That said, it wins no awards for style yet there